OlivierFch/Meme-ory-App-EPF-4A/README.md

 `import * from './utils'` va importer l'ensemble des composants, classes, function dans `utils.js` tandis que `import { parseUrl } from './utils'` va elle importer uniquement la fonction `parseUrl()`.

 # Question 16
+Why the `utils.js` will also be transpiled?

+//

+# Question 17
+What does the `webpack --config webpack.config.js` do ?

+//

+# Question 18